 You can enter your phone’s IMEI number into the tool on this page to see if it will work with the Cricket Wireless network.
 If it does you need to buy a Cricket Wireless SIM card and plan.
 A SIM card is $9.99.

 Cricket Wireless Plans

-The most recognized Cricket Wireless plan is the Basic Smartphone plan that the company features in commercials for $35 with taxes and fees included.
-The plan is actually $40 a month, but if you sign up for auto-pay there is a $5 discount on each of these plans.
-Cricket Wireless plans include a Smart and even an unlimited option.
+The most recognized Cricket Wireless plan is the Basic Smartphone plan that the company features in commercials for $30 with taxes and fees included.

-- Unlimited – Unlimited 4G LTE, Unlimited talk and text, PLUS – $60
+- Unlimited MAX – Unlimited 4G LTE, Unlimited talk and text, – $55

-The Smart and Unlimited Cricket Wireless plans include unlimited talk and messaging to Mexico and Canada and Unlimited International texting.
+The Unlimited and Unlimited Max Cricket Wireless plans include unlimited talk and messaging to Mexico and Canada and Unlimited International texting.
 You can even use your phone in Canada and Mexico without outrageous fees.
 This excludes the Northwest Territories of Canada.